 String(StringBuilder buffer)

-The constructor String(StringBuilder buffer) creates a new string and initializes the string with the sequence of characters present in buffer.
+The constructor String(StringBuilder buffer) creates a new string from the sequence of characters present in the given StringBuilder.

 Example : An example program to demonstrate String(StringBuilder buffer) constructor.